 The second type of home value method for manufactured homes is the book value.
-The book value is calculated the same way the value of a car is calculated, via algorithm.
+The book value is calculated the same way the value of a car is calculated, via an algorithm.
 It uses the make and model of a home, the size and upgrades, and its age to estimate the home’s value without the land.
-These book values are possible thanks to large databases that track large amounts of data on manufactured homes and is typically computer generated.
+These book values are possible thanks to large databases that track large amounts of data on manufactured homes and is typically computer-generated.

 NADA Manufactured Home Value Estimate

 The NADA Manufactured Home Appraisal System can provide you a home value estimate for $20.
 You can fill the forms out online or via fax or mail.
 This guide is used by professionals in assessing manufactured home value and can prove very useful because the system is so thorough.

 See a National Appraisal System sample manufactured home appraisal report here.

 Having a professional manufactured home appraiser can certainly help you determine the fair value of your home.
 However, you’re going to want to be sure you’re hiring an appraiser that is knowledgeable about manufactured homes.
 Ask them if they have taken a manufactured home appraisal course or have a certification.

 The I’M HOME initiative released a 48 page PDF titled REAL HOMES, REAL VALUE: Challenges, Issues, and Recommendations Concerning Real Property Appraisals of Manufactured Homes that you can read here that looks at the many issues facing manufactured home appraisals today.